-eBay, the world’s leading e-commerce company, is under fire from animal advocates, as more than 50,000 Americans have signed their name in support of a campaign calling on eBay Classifieds to shut down its live animal listings and take a stand against puppy mills.
+eBay, the world’s leading e-commerce business, is under fire from animal advocates, as more than 50,000 Americans have signed their name in support of a campaign calling on eBay Classifieds to shut down its live animal listings and take a stand against puppy mills.

 In a January 16, 2011 post, the Two Little Cavaliers blog urged animal lovers to contact eBay Classifieds — part of the San Jose, California-based eBay corporation — to shut down its live animal listings.
 This grassroots campaign is being supported by Change.org, the world’s fastest-growing social change platform with more than 3 million monthly readers.

 The petition calls on eBay Classifieds to end its live animal listings out of concern that the site is providing a marketplace for puppy mills and unethical breeders to deceive consumers.
 Puppy mills are commercial breeders who mass-produce animals under inhumane conditions, resulting in heath and behavior problems that buyers often don’t discover until after they’ve taken

 their new pet home.
 Internet anonymity, like that provided by eBay, makes it difficult to hold the people responsible for these abuses

 “eBay is putting pets and consumers at risk,” said Stephanie Feldstein, an Editor at Change.org. “eBay listened to activists’ concerns when it came to keeping live animals out of their online auctions, but with eBay Classifieds, they’ve left the back door open for puppy mills and unethical breeders to find unsuspecting customers on their site.”

 More than half a dozen pet bloggers have featured the Change.org petition on their websites, joining the campaign to end eBay’s pet listings.